UT2UH/PPS-ntp-server/README.md

 The temperature sensor is a Bosch BME280, and the display is a cheap SSD1306 one, both are using the same I2C bus.
 The GPS I used is an [Adafruit Ultimate GPS](https://www.adafruit.com/product/746), but I have got it to work with other much cheaper modules too.
 If your GPS doesn't have a PPS output, you still can build and use this device, but it will operate at a reduced precision.

-In my case, the 3.3V LDO can't provide enough current to supply the GPS module and the OLED screen.
+In my case, the 3.3V LDO on the nodeMCU board can't provide enough current to supply the GPS module and the OLED screen.
 You may want a separate 3.3V supply to power everything.

 You can download the necessary libraries from the Arduino library manager:
 - Adafruit Graphics